 Coopers Creek Trout Fishing

 The Coopers Creek WMA sits in between Blue Ridge, Dahlonega, and Blairsville.
 Coopers Creek is one of if not the most popular place for trout fishing in North Georgia.
 This is likely due to the dozens of campgrounds, and forestry road pull offs that line the main stretches of the creek, as well as the large amount of stocking it receives compared to its size.
-Running into the trout hear can be a bit of a chore ate times as the catch and keep fishermen keep a close eye out for the stock trucks.
+Running into the trout hear can be a bit of a chore at times as the catch and keep fishermen keep a close eye out for the stock trucks.
 Consistent success is best found covering a lot of water and looking for holes the lazier fisherman aren’t willing to travel to.
 This tactic and a bit of stealth on the water will lead to the best Coopers Creek trout fishing.
 Once you have located these the fish will typically be very willing to eat most offerings.
 Along with the abundant amount of stocked trout in Coopers Creek, wild trout can be found from the Spillway at Lake Winfield Scott down to the creek's confluence with the Toccoa River.
 The small tributaries of Coopers Creek also possess some smaller wild trout including the coveted native brook trout.
 These trout are only accessible to those looking to put some miles under their boots and fight the onslaught of relentless rhododendron branches.

 Rock Creek Trout Fishing

-Rock Creek fishes very similar to Coopers Creek.
+Rock Creek fishes very similar to it's neighbor Coopers Creek.
 The size of the two Toccoa River tributaries are very similar.
 Rock Creek is a bit closer to Blue Ridge and has more ease of access for Highway 60 making it a great place to take your kids fishing in Blue Ridge.
 Though there are less camping opportunities around Rock Creek, it still sees similar pressure to Coopers.
 The Frank Gross Campground provides the densest amount of sites though diverse camp sites are found throughout the Rock Creek Watershed.
 Weekends can be hectic during the height of the stocking season and are less attractive to anglers looking to find stretches of water to themselves.
-Stocked fish can be found from the confluence to the Toccoa, all the way up to the large trout hatchery found on the upper end.
+Stocked fish can be found from the confluence to the Toccoa, all the way up to the Rock Creek Lake found on the upper end.
 Rock Creek Lake is located above the National Fish Hatchery, where visitors can stop by during the week to see the operation, and is also stocked during the colder months.
-The small steams leading into the lake and tributaries above the hatchery do have populations of small wild fish for those willing to do a bit of bushwhacking.
+The small streams leading into the lake and tributaries above the hatchery do have populations of small wild fish for those willing to do a bit of bushwhacking.
 The other small tributaries of Rock Creek found throughout the WMA also are home to native brook trout for intrepid anglers looking to explore for some small trout on tiny water.
 Stealth becomes imperative while hurdling over the endless lay downs and shoreline shrubbery.

 Little Rock Creek Trout Fishing